UCLA Health Division of Geriatrics

 Education

-The UCLA Division of Geriatrics is a national leader in education and training in geriatrics and gerontology, and can be found at UCLA in disciplines such as medicine, nursing, dentistry, social welfare, public health and psychology, among others.
-Providing advanced education to all levels of students, residents, fellows, faculty and our community is a top priority and we work diligently to create an educational environment that will allow our interested visitors to learn in any number of ways and venues.
+Faculty in the UCLA Division of Geriatrics collaborate with colleagues in multiple disciplines at UCLA, such as neurology, geriatric psychiatry, preventive medicine, nursing, dentistry, social welfare, public health, business administration, public policy, and neuropsychology to provide state-of-the-art education to all levels of students, residents, fellows, faculty and our community.
+We work diligently to create an educational environment that will facilitate learning in a variety of settings and venues.

 Research